Organizational Security Management Quiz

 What is a common shortcoming in supervisory training?

-What is the definition of Agency?
+What is the definition of agency?

-What typically takes place during a first interview?
+What typically happens in a first interview?

 What is the central goal of an interview?